Adapters

 Adapters are simpler than you might think.
 It’s little more than copy-pasting those low-level customizations into a common class.

-Start by creating lib/elasticsearch_adapter.rb
+Start by creating lib/elasticsearch_adapter.rb.
+Cut/past the sorting,

-pagination, and #resolve
+pagination, and #resolve overrides from EmployeeResource into the adapter,

-methods along the way:
+turning into def methods along the way:

 # lib/elasticsearch_adapter.rb